Cephaloleia emdeni

 Cephaloleia emdeni is a species of beetle of the family Chrysomelidae.
-It is found in Brazil (Río de Janeiro).
+It is found in the Rio de Janeiro state of Brazil, with the type locality being Petrópolis.

 Description

 Adults reach a length of about 7.5 mm.
 The head, pronotum and antennomeres 7–11 are black, while antennomeres 1–6, the legs and abdomen are reddish-yellow.
 The elytron is yellowish-brown with an elongate black macula just below the humerus, a black macula on the suture on the apical one-fourth and black apices.